RavenDB vs MongoDB

 where ShipTo.City = 'London'

-RavenDB uses a SQL dialect, intended to be familiar and intuitive for everyone.
-The query language was extended to allow document operations while keeping the ease of use and familiarity of SQL.
+RavenDB uses an SQL-like language, intended to be familiar and intuitive for everyone.
+The query language was extended with document operations while keeping the ease of use and familiarity of SQL.

 MongoDB